jgomezpe/toy-/README.md

 ## Javascript

-For interpreting the Javascript version, the following mosules are required: kompari.js, lifya.js, jxon.js, funpl.js and konekti.js
+For interpreting the Javascript version, the following modules are required: kompari.js, lifya.js, jxon.js, funpl.js and konekti.js

 A wrap version (including all required modules and Toy+ classes): <A HREF="https://jgomezpe.github.io/toyplus/src/js/toyplus_wrap.js">https://jgomezpe.github.io/toyplus/src/js/toyplus_wrap.js</A>

-&nbsp;A web IDE for programming in Toy+: <A HREF="https://jgomezpe.github.io/toyplus/">https://jgomezpe.github.io/toyplus/</A>
+&nbsp;The github course for learning to program in Toy+: <A HREF="https://jgomezpe.github.io/numtseng/toyplus/">https://jgomezpe.github.io/numtseng/toyplus/</A>

-&nbsp;A web course for learning (under construction) to program in Toy+: <A HREF="https://numtseng.com/toyplus/">https://numtseng.com/toyplus/</A>
+&nbsp;The official web course for learning to program in Toy+: <A HREF="https://numtseng.com/toyplus/">https://numtseng.com/toyplus/</A>

 <h3>Version 1.0</h3>
 <h3>Copyright (c)</h3>